Orange-OpenSource/a11y-guidelines/src/en/editorial-content/emails.md

 - Put a capital letter at the beginning of each sentence but avoid whole sentences in capital letters
 - Align the texts to the left (avoid justifying)
 - Avoid too many italic or bold chunks of text or phrases
-- Check the contrast between the font color and the background (Colour Contrast Analyzer) and limit the total number of colors used
+- Check the contrast between the font color and the background using the tool [Color Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/) for example and limit the total number of colors used
 - Use a neutral background: no decorative paper letter or background images
 - Enter an alternative text for all the images (Office: right click on the picture> **Format Picture > Alt text> "Description" field**) or if the image is just descriptive, leave the "Description" field empty
 - Use the "Title" and "Subtitle" styles of the "text format" menu if long mail, with several sections